sejal-bansal/8710-project-game/README.md

 ## What didn’t work:
 * One of the notable challenges was managing scope.
 Initially, the project aimed for a wide range of features, but it became apparent that some elements needed to be scaled back or postponed to ensure a timely release.
 * Learning to prioritize features and focus on the core gameplay mechanics would have streamlined the development process.
-* Our game is compatible across Google Chrome and Safari browser only.

 ## Lessons learned:
 * The development of the Matching Blocks game taught me several valuable lessons.
 Firstly, the importance of simplicity cannot be overstated.
 A straightforward and intuitive gameplay mechanic often leads to the most enjoyable games.
 Complexity should arise from mastering simple rules, providing depth without overwhelming players.